Skip to main content

 ✓

-Deepest RAG-specific feature set: document preprocessing, hybrid retrieval, reranking, and evaluation built into the framework
+Deepest RAG-specific feature set among 6 agent builders we tested: document preprocessing, hybrid retrieval, reranking, and evaluation built-in

 ✓